Survivor & Casualty Assistance – Benefits

 - SBP payments are subject to federal income taxes; DIC payments are tax exempt, giving the surviving spouse more “take-home” income.

 - If the spouse remarries before age 55, the SBP annuity is suspended but can be reinstated if the remarriage ends by death or divorce.
 If remarriage occurs at 55 or older, the annuity continues uninterrupted for the duration of the spouse’s life.

-This compensation will probably be the most important part of an eligible survivor’s long-range financial planning.
-It is paid to eligible survivors of active-duty service members and survivors of those veterans whose deaths are determined by the VA to be service-relate.
+This compensation is an important part of an eligible survivor’s long-range financial planning.
+It is paid to eligible survivors of active-duty service members and survivors of those veterans whose deaths are determined by the VA to be service-related.